 Also, if you are buying a wordpress theme then check out youtube videos to see if the customization process is easy for that theme.

-The good news is many wordpress themes are easy to customize so you will find your one that has an easy customizing process.
+The good news is many wordpress themes are easy to customize so you will find one that has an easy customizing process.
 With a few changes, it can happen.

 5- Make Sure It Is A Responsive WordPress Theme.